kubernetes/enhancements/keps/sig-node/6247-kubelet-watchdog-diagnostics/README.md

 This KEP makes existing watchdog failures easier to diagnose.
 It adds default-visible structured logs for checker errors and `SdNotify()` errors, plus one summary when existing notification retries are exhausted.
-It does not change watchdog execution, timing, retry count, socket behavior, or cancellation.
+The new diagnostics are controlled by the Alpha `KubeletWatchdogDiagnostics` feature gate, which is disabled by default.
+The feature does not change watchdog execution, timing, retry count, socket behavior, or cancellation.

 ## Motivation